chewyou/silverstripe-elastic-beanstalk/README.md

    5GB (or what is needed)
    username
    password
-   Save.
+   Apply.
 This will restart the environment and create the RDS  (database)

 4. Create a S3 bucket with full public access.
 Take note of the bucket name.